SatyajithBoyana/SatyajithBoyana.github.io/_research/3CD.md

 # date:
 # location:
 ---
+We proposed and analyzed a numerically stable and convergent scheme for the convection-diffusion (CD) equation in the convection-dominated regime and derived a local order of convergence of $O(ℎ^{1.5})$ whenever the exact solution is of $𝐻^2(\Omega)$ regularity.

 Given a convex polygonal domain $\Omega$ in $\mathbb{R}^2$ with Lipschitz boundary $\partial \Omega$, the convection-diffusion (CD) equation is:

 $$